Tochter Zion, freue dich: History

-The hymn was first published in Hamburg in 1826 in the collection Christliche, liebliche Lieder by Louise Reichardt, Raumer's sister-in-law, and assigned to the Entry into Jerusalem, which at the time had the same prescribed readings as the first Sunday of Advent.
+The hymn was first published in Hamburg in 1826 in the collection Christliche, liebliche Lieder by Louise Reichardt, Raumer's sister-in-law, and assigned to the Entry into Jerusalem, which at the time had the same prescribed readings as the First Sunday in Advent.
 It entered collections for schools and became popular.

 The hymn is part of the German Protestant hymnal Evangelisches Gesangbuch as EG 13 and the 2013 Catholic hymnal Gotteslob as GL 228, both four-part settings in the Advent section.

 Music

 Handel's music is a chorus with short lines, sung in homophony.
 It is written in march rhythm and harmonic simplicity.
 In Handel's works, the first of three stanzas is scored for three voices, two sopranos and an alto, accompanied by two horns and organ.
 A second stanza with different text is written for two sopranos, two flutes and organ.
 Finally, the third stanza, with the text of the first, is sung by four choral parts and a rich basso continuo in dramatic development.
 Ranke used only the four-part setting, which he modified slightly.